saltukalakus/saltukalakus/source/_posts/hello-world.md

 ---
 title: Hello World
 ---
-First post.
-For a long time I was thinking of opening a blog.
-Today is the big day :)
+For a long time I was thinking of sharing thoughts on a blog.
+Finally I am starting today.

-Hopefully I plan to write occasionally here about technology, engineering, coding and life in general which needs more than 140 characters.
+Hopefully I plan to write here about technology, engineering, coding and life in general which needs more than 140 characters.

 As long as the topic is not very specific to Turkish audiences, I plan to write in English.
 As my mother language is not English, I may sometimes express things in Turkish way.
 So please bear with me.